 Where can I keep up with development or get information on the current Hex Kit build?

-In general Hex Kit development is not documented, but you are free to join the community Discord using the navigation menu.
-Whenever a new build of Hex Kit is released, you will generally receive an email from whichever platform you made your purchase.
+In general Hex Kit development is not documented—when a new build of Hex Kit is released, you will generally receive an email from whichever platform you made your purchase.
 You can also follow CONE on Twitter using the little bird icon in the menu!

 Does Hex Kit run on Linux?